 There was a time, too, when the Southern Tewa potters of the Galisteo Basin area and the Eastern Keres potters of the middle Rio Grande were coating their pottery with leaded pigments to seal them better.
 That area is close to the ancient turquoise and lead mines in the Cerrillos Hills.
 That pottery was so popular back then that pieces of it have been found scattered from the Colorado River east across the Llano Estacado (the Staked Plains) of west Texas and into the forests west of the Mississippi.
 The Spaniards ended that production in 1696 when they seized those mines for the lead to make bullets and cannon shot.
 They forbade the puebloans access.
 Spanish-introduced diseases were again taking a toll on the whole area and the few remaining Southern Tewas finally abandoned their impoverished pueblos and moved north in an attempt to merge with their northern Tewa brethren.
 Their reception there wasn't so friendly and they ended up relocating to the Hopi First Mesa area.
 Others moved downstream along Galisteo Creek to Santo Domingo.

 There was also some lead-based glazing happening in the Zuni area around the same time but it stopped before the Spanish found the source of their lead ore and they never suffered that disruption.

 At Tuzigoot National Monument near Clarkdale, AZ, I came across several large ollas on display in the Visitor Center.
 Sadly, none of the staff knew any more about them than what was printed on the signage.
 So I went home and did some research.

 Whgen they had been found, those now reassembled ollas had another large jar inside them.
-The whole was buried in the floor of a living space in the basement floor of the pueblo.
-The outer jar was filled with water and stored perishables in the inner jar and the whole thing acted as a "refrigerator."
+The two jars were buried in the floor of a living space in the basement floor of the pueblo.
+The outer jar was filled with water, they stored perishables in the inner jar and the whole thing acted as a "refrigerator."
 The dirt provided insulation against the heat while evaporation kept the interior jar cool.